Citrus Nursery Production Guide, Chapter 4: Rootstock Selection

 Rootstock Uses in Florida

 Between 2005 and 2010, other trifoliate hybrid rootstocks originating from the USDA breeding program were released, namely US-812, US-802, US-897, and US-942.
 They quickly gained popularity and are now among the top propagated rootstocks.
-New varieties from the UF/IFAS program such as UFR-1, UFR-2, UFR-4, UFR-5, UFR-6, UFR-15, UFR-16, and UFR-17 have joined the list of rootstocks available to Florida’s industry, and many more are still under evaluation.
-In 2014, another set of rootstocks (US-1279, US-1281, US-1282, US-1283, and US-1284) was released by the USDA (Bowman and McCollum 2015), followed by the release of three SuperSour cultivars (SS1, SS2, and SS3) in 2018.
-For the most recently released rootstocks, a limited supply of seeds is presently available, and their suitability regarding production of uniform and true-to-type seedlings is currently being evaluated.
+New varieties from the UF/IFAS program such as UFR-1, UFR-2, UFR-4, UFR-5, UFR-6, UFR-15, and UFR-17 have joined the list of rootstocks available to Florida’s industry, and many more are still under evaluation.
+In 2014, another set of rootstocks (US-1279, US-1281, US-1282, US-1283, and US-1284) was released by the USDA (Bowman and McCollum, 2015), followed by the release of three SuperSour cultivars (SS1, SS2, and SS3) in 2018.
+For the most recently released rootstocks, a limited supply of seeds is presently available, and their suitability regarding production of uniform and true-to-type seedlings is still being evaluated.

 When using rootstock liners that are propagated by tissue culture or stem cuttings, it is important to realize that their root systems are different from the root systems of seedlings.
-In general, the relative root masses of tissue culture– and cuttings-propagated rootstock liners are smaller than the relative root masses of seed-propagated liners, at least during the early weeks of growth (Albrecht et al. 2017).
+In general, the relative root masses of tissue culture– and cuttings-propagated rootstock liners are smaller than the relative root masses of seed-propagated liners, especially during the early weeks of growth (Albrecht et al., 2017).
 It is therefore recommended to pay special attention to irrigation and nutrient requirements when using tissue culture- or cuttings-propagated rootstock liners.
 Optimization of management based on the specific needs of the rootstock cultivar is also advisable.

 Impact of Tissue Culture

 With the demand for new and superior rootstocks and the adoption of higher-density production practices in the HLB era, tissue culture propagation of rootstocks will continue to be relevant.
 To address quality issues and concerns communicated by nurseries, the companies in Florida who propagate rootstocks via tissue culture have steadily improved the quality of their liners.
 Whether tissue culture or cuttings propagation of rootstocks will impact tree growth, productivity, and resistance to wind-induced damage in the short and long term is currently under investigation.
-Preliminary field observations show no difference in survival and performance of trees attributable to the way rootstocks are propagated (Albrecht, unpublished).
+Preliminary field observations show no difference in survival and performance of trees attributable to the way rootstocks are propagated (Pokhrel et al., 2021).
 More details on rootstock propagation can be found in chapter 6 of this guide, HS1329, Citrus Rootstock Propagation: Traditional Techniques and Recent Advances (https://edis.ifas.ufl.edu/hs1329).

 Which Rootstock to Plant

 Tree size is another important factor to consider.
 Among the most vigorous trees available at present are Volkamer lemon, rough lemon, and the trifoliate hybrid rootstocks US-802 and X-639.
 Although the large vigor may allow trees on these rootstocks to better cope with HLB, if planted too close, regular pruning is required.
 If fruit quality is of concern, it is important to recognize that high-vigor-inducing rootstocks generally produce lower-quality fruit.
-For juice production, a lack of solids can be compensated for by higher-density planting.
+For juice production, a lack in solids can be compensated for by higher-density planting.

+Although high-vigor rootstocks can produce a large and attractive-looking canopy despite HLB, this may not always translate to production of large numbers of fruit (Kunwar et al., 2021 and 2023).
 In the pre-HLB era, trees were productive for several decades.
 Now, trees will inevitably become HLB-affected, resulting in premature loss of productivity.
 Therefore, planting smaller trees at higher density than in the past may be a wise choice to ensure profitability.
 This is best achieved by choosing small- to mid-size-inducing rootstocks.

 Albrecht, U., M. Bordas, B. Lamb, B. Meyering, and K. D. Bowman.
 2017.
-"Influence of Propagation Method on Growth of Young Citrus Rootstock Plants."
+Influence of Propagation Method on Growth of Young Citrus Rootstock Plants.
 HortScience 52:1–8. https://doi.org/10.21273/HORTSCI12320-17

-Bowman, K. K., and G. McCollum.
+Bowman, K.D. and G. McCollum.
 2015.
-"Five New Citrus Rootstocks with Improved Tolerance to Huanglongbing."
+Five New Citrus Rootstocks with Improved Tolerance to Huanglongbing.
 HortScience 50:1731–1734. https://doi.org/10.21273/HORTSCI.50.11.1731

 Grosser, J. W., J. L. Chandler, P. Ling, and G. A. Barthe.
 2011.
-"New Somatic Hybrid Rootstock Candidates for Tree-Size Control and High Juice Quality."
+New Somatic Hybrid Rootstock Candidates for Tree-Size Control and High Juice Quality.
 Proc.
 Proc.
 Fla.
 State Hort.
 Soc.
 124:131–135. https://journals.flvc.org/fshs/article/view/84160

 Grosser, J. W., J. H. Graham, C. W. McCoy, A. Hoyte, H. M. Rubio, D. B. Bright, and J. L. Chandler.
 2003.
-"Development of ‘Tetrazyg’ Rootstocks Tolerant of the Diaprepes/Phytophthora Complex under Greenhouse Conditions."
+Development of ‘Tetrazyg’ Rootstocks Tolerant of the Diaprepes/Phytophthora Complex under Greenhouse Conditions.
 Proc.
 Fla.
 State Hortic.
 Soc.
 116:262–267. https://journals.flvc.org/fshs/article/view/90789

 Hartung, J. S., S. E. Halbert, K. Pelz-Stelinksi, R. H. Brlansky, C. Chen, and F. G. Gmitter.
 2010.
-"Lack of Evidence for Transmission of ‘Candidatus Liberibacter asiaticus’ through Citrus Seed Taken from Affected Fruit."
+Lack of Evidence for Transmission of ‘Candidatus Liberibacter asiaticus’ through Citrus Seed Taken from Affected Fruit.
 Plant Disease 94:1200–1205. https://doi.org/10.1094/PDIS-09-09-0595